-This chapter shall be liberally construed and applied to promote its underlying purpose of protecting the public health by regulating the storage, preparation, processing, sale and service of food consistent with Sec.
-19-13-B40, Sec.
-19-13-B42, Sec.
-19-13-B48, Sec.
-19-13-B49 and other sections of the Public Health Code of the State of Connecticut.
+This chapter shall be liberally construed and applied to promote its underlying purpose of protecting the public health by regulating the storage, preparation, processing, sale and service of food consistent with the Public Health Code of the State of Connecticut and specifically sections 19a-36h-1 through 19a-36h-7 of such Code.

-- (a) Director of Health means the local Director of Health or his authorized agents. - (b) Authorized Agent means an individual certified to inspect food service establishments by the State of Connecticut, and designated to do so by the Director of Health. - (c) Approved means acceptable to the Director of Health, based on a determination that the source of food, the plans for the facility, and/or the storage, preparation, processing, sale and service of a food establishment is in conformance with the requirements of this chapter, the Public Health Code of the State of Connecticut, and/or good public health practices. - (d) Food means any raw, cooked or processed edible substance, ice, beverage or ingredient used or intended for human consumption, except produce sold at temporary vegetable stands, carts, or other vehicles on a seasonal basis. - (e) Food Establishment means any cart, truck, stand, vehicle or place where food intended for human consumption is manufactured, prepared, stored, offered for sale, or served.
-The term includes, but is not limited to the following: (1) food service operation, (2) catering operation, and (3) itinerant food vending establishment.
-These terms expressly exclude private homes where food is prepared and served for consumption by members of the particular household wherein such food has been prepared and served. - (f) Food Service Operation means any operation where food is sold, stored, prepared, and/or served to the public. - (g) Catering Operation means any operation involved in the sale and/or distribution of food prepared in bulk in one location for service in individual portions at another, or, which involves preparation and/or service of food on public or private premises not under the ownership or control of the operator of such service. - (h) Itinerant Food Vending Establishment means a food vending business as defined in Sec.
-19-13-B48 (a) (7) of the Regulations of Connecticut State Agencies.
+(a) Director of Health means the Director of Health and Social Services or the director's authorized agents.

+(b) Authorized Agent means an individual certified to inspect food service establishments by the State of Connecticut, and designated to do so by the Director of Health.

+(c) Approved means acceptable to the Director of Health, based on a determination that the source of food, the plans for the facility, and/or the storage, preparation, processing, sale and service of a food establishment is in conformance with the requirements of this chapter, the Public Health Code of the State of Connecticut, and/or good public health practices.

+(d) Food means any raw, cooked or processed edible substance, ice, beverage or ingredient used or intended for human consumption, except produce sold at temporary vegetable stands, carts, or other vehicles on a seasonal basis.

+(e) Food Establishment shall have the same meaning as contained in section 19a-36g of the Connecticut General Statutes.

+(f) Catering Operation means any operation involved in the sale and/or distribution of food prepared in bulk in one location for service in individual portions at another, or, which involves preparation and/or service of food on public or private premises not under the ownership or control of the operator of such service.

+(g) Itinerant Food Vending Establishment means a food vending business as defined in section 19a-36g of the Connecticut General Statutes.